 Risk to 3GPP (OPs): For example, if missing constituencies challenge decisions or sue for being excluded, or if OP’s IMs disagree with decisions about hosting f2f meetings;

-Risk to hosts: For example, if meetings are cancelled, health incidents occur, attrition clauses are invoked, etc.;
+Risk to hosts: For example, if meetings are cancelled, health incidents occur, attrition clauses are invoked, etc., this may result in unrecoverable costs for the meeting hosts;

 A more complete list of risk scenarios can be found in clause 4.3.
 A risk scenario may pose a risk to multiple different actors.